Building strength, stability and self-reliance through shelter

 - Haywood Habitat has provided housing for more than 50 families since its founding in 1990.

-- Twenty-two families served by Haywood Habitat for Humanity have paid the mortgages on their homes off, now owning their homes free and clear.
+- Twenty-four families served by Haywood Habitat for Humanity have paid the mortgages on their homes off, now owning their homes free and clear.

 Affordable housing builds strength, stability, and self-reliance through shelter